 Priority WARD NEED WHY IS IT A NEED?
-AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle or houses be built on grants until our sewage system has been upgraded to accommodate all the sewage. development 19 The abalone be re-introduced in depleted areas and that abalone ranching be undertaken by local fisherman once the poaching is under control.
+AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 18 Sewage system- That no more housing grants be applied for or houses be built on grants until our sewage system has been upgraded to accommodate all the sewage.
+The sewer system is upgraded when needed to accommodate growth and development 19 The abalone be re-introduced in depleted areas and that abalone ranching be undertaken by local fisherman once the poaching is under control.
 Department of Agriculture, Forestry and Fisheries Mandate.
 Address this through the Municipal and Provincial Coastal Committees.
 Fisheries not Local Government Mandate.
 20 Housing- land and affordable housing A Socio-economic study has been done for the Overstrand which will inform the programming of the Housing Pipeline and provision of different types of housing projects, i.e. affordable housing, rental.
 21 Affordable rental for young people- accommodation A Socio-economic study has been done for the Overstrand which will inform the programming of the Housing Pipeline and provision of different types of housing projects, i.e. affordable housing, rental.
 22 Affordable facility for elderly people- accommodation A Socio-economic study has been done for the Overstrand which will inform the programming of the Housing Pipeline and provision of different types of housing projects, i.e. affordable housing, rental.

-Table 8: Overstrand Ward priorities, 2016
+Table 9: Overstrand Ward priorities, 2016